 - Remove the boat from the water or lift and put it on a trailer or blocks.

 - Provide a boat for me to work from.
 A flats boat works well but I have used jon boats and hard dinghies.

-- Take your boat to Punta Gorda Marine and have it hauled and blocked.
+- Take your boat to a boatyard and have it hauled and blocked.
 This would be a good time to pressure wash it and do any other bottom maintenance.
 Plan on the boat being out of the water for two-three days.
 This is because of yard space, tides, and cure time for 5200 sealant.
 I cannot do the work while the boat is in the slings.
-I will do work in other facilities on a case by case basis.